 What Are Porcelain Pavers?

-Meant for exterior spaces, outdoor porcelain pavers are extremely durable, very light-weight, and easy to install and offer multiple looks.
-Thicker than a traditional porcelain tile, they can be used in backyards, on driveways, on balconies, and in pool areas.
-Their intrinsic sturdiness makes them perfect for both light traffic as well as high traffic areas.
+Meant for exterior spaces, outdoor porcelain pavers are extremely durable, easy to install and offer multiple looks.
+Thicker than a traditional porcelain tile, they can be used in backyards, driveways, balconies, decks, and in pool areas.
+Their rugged durability makes them perfect for both light traffic as well as high traffic areas.

 The Do’s And Don’ts For Porcelain Pavers Installation:

-- Do note porcelain pavers should only be cut using a wet saw with a blade made specifically for porcelain.
+- Do cut porcelain pavers only using a wet saw with a blade made specifically for porcelain.

 - Do make sure that the area of your substrate, or area on which you are installing your paver, is always greater than the porcelain paver itself.
 Usually 8”-10” is ideal.
 This should help stop your paver from shifting thanks to any erosion of your substrate.

 - Do ensure that your paver is able to properly drain by placing on a slope.
 It’s advisable this floor slope is 2 degrees, but this can vary by your location and area of installation.
 It should also be said that you always want to slope away from areas where you do not want water to collect, or have a plan for drainage.

 - Don’t forget to level your substrate and compact it before proceeding with the placement of pavers.